UoR Graduate Attributes

 - Consider sustainability in the discipline and its application.

-- Stay informed about climate change issues and adopt practices that reduce environmental impact.
+- Stay informed about economic, social and environmental issues and adopt practices that reduce negative impact.

 Inclusive